dinhtungdu/dinhtungdu.github.io/_posts/2018-4-10-change-shop-thumbnail-woocommerce-3-3-3.md

 ```

 ## Finding the answer
-> In this section I will describe the process when I find the answer to this problem.
+> In this section I will describe the process I use to find the answer to this problem.

 First all know the image size of WooCommerce is `shop_thumbnail`.
 Then I look up at register image size function inside the plugin.
 I found a function name `add_image_sizes()` in class `woocommerce/includes/class-woocommerce.php` which is: